JANE LUBCHENCO

 Interests/Expertise:

 Science, people and the planet.
-Climate, the environment and human well-being.
+Climate, biodiversity and nature, the environment and human well-being.
 Social responsibilities of scientists; engagement of scientists with society; sustainability science; use-inspired science; environmental solutions; communication of science.
-Biodiversity, conservation biology, natural capital; marine protected areas.
-State of the ocean; ocean acidification, evolutionary community ecology; plant-herbivore interactions; biogeography; mollusks; echinoderms; seaweeds.
+Conservation biology, natural capital; marine protected areas.
+State of the ocean; ocean acidification, community ecology; plant-herbivore interactions; biogeography; mollusks; echinoderms; seaweeds.

 • Home